 Population Scope

-The study will target mechanical engineers, project managers, and stakeholders involved in project meetings in Ghana's mechanical engineering sector.
+The study will target mechanical engineers, project managers, and stakeholders involved in project meetings in Ghana's mechanical engineering sector. how many per strata to justify 50 pax?

 Methodological Scope

-The study will employed quantitative method to gather data and insights on communication challenges and strategies in project meetings.
+The study will employ quantitative method to gather data and insights on communication challenges and strategies in project meetings.
 Statistical package for social sciences version 25 was used to analyse data.
 Fifty respondents participated in the survey work.
 Data was presented using descriptive statistics.

 Temporal Scope